fortinetdev/terraform-provider-fortios/website/docs/r/fortios_antivirus_quarantine.html.markdown

 * `store_blocked` - Quarantine blocked files found in sessions using the selected protocols.
 * `drop_heuristic` - Do not quarantine files detected by heuristics found in sessions using the selected protocols.
 Dropped files are deleted instead of being quarantined.
 * `store_heuristic` - Quarantine files detected by heuristics found in sessions using the selected protocols.
 * `lowspace` - Select the method for handling additional files when running low on disk space.
+Valid values: `drop-new`, `ovrw-old`.
 * `destination` - Choose whether to quarantine files to the FortiGate disk or to FortiAnalyzer or to delete them instead of quarantining them.
+Valid values: `NULL`, `disk`, `FortiAnalyzer`.

 ## Attribute Reference